-The recent shooting at Marjory Stoneman Douglas High School in Parkland, Florida, which tragically took the lives of 17 innocent people, is the
+The recent shootings at Santa Fe High School in Texas and Marjory Stoneman Douglas High School in Florida, which tragically took the lives of students, teachers and other school employees are the

 latest in the all too common occurrence of deadly shootings across the United